BK01/devhub/Geomark.md

 ## Web application

-The Geomark Web application (http://apps.gov.bc.ca/pub/geomark/geomarks) demonstrates how to use Geomark.
+The Geomark Web application (http://apps.gov.bc.ca/pub/geomark/geomarks) demonstrates how to use the Geomark Web Service.

 ## API Keys

 The Geomark Web Service does NOT require the use of API keys.

+If you are building a B.C.
+Government application that requires permanent Geomarks please **[contact DataBC](https://forms.gov.bc.ca/databc-contact-us/)**.

 ## Contact Us